intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 E.g. the memory layout of ``memref<f32x5x6x7>`` is ``strided<1,5,30>``.
 We note that ``memref<f32x5x6x7>`` and ``memref<f32x5x6x7,strided<1,5,30>>``
 are the same type.

+Memrefs have an optional address space attribute.
+The global address space referse to memory objects allocated from the global memory pool that is shared by all work groups.
+The local memory space is shared by all work-items of the work-group but inaccessible to another work-group.
+The default address space is "global", memrefs with "local" address space are returned by the alloca instruction.

 Memory layout